blakk-ebuka/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 9 - delete the directory my_first_directory that is in the /tmp directory.
+Task 10 - Write a script that changes the working directory to the previous one.